Responding to a complaint

 - requesting an earlier conciliation conference than the date set; and/or

 It is not compulsory for respondents to provide a written response to a complaint made against them.
 However, a written response can sometimes help resolve complaints by providing an explanation that satisfies the complainant.
 If this is the case, a conciliation conference may no longer be necessary for the complaint to be resolved.

 If you decide to provide a written response:

 - Give your side of the story, especially if there is a reasonable explanation for what happened.

 - Keep in mind that the complainant and other respondents will be reading your response.

 - Suggest how you want to resolve the complaint.

 - Give your phone number and address for service where you can be easily reached.
 This address for service will be given to all the complainants and any other respondents.
-If you want to keep your home address private, use a PO Box, the address of an organisation, lawyer or other reliable person.
+If you want to keep your home address private, use an email address, a PO Box, the address of an organisation, lawyer or other reliable person.

 - Sign and date your response.